Did you know that about 3.3 million people in the US have epilepsy? That makes it one of the most common neurological conditions in the country.

 5. Strokes, Alzheimer’s and dementia: Illnesses which can affect the brain as we get older may also cause epilepsy.

-6. Development disorders: How the brain matures can be linked to seizures.
+6. Development disorders: The way the brain matures can be linked to seizures.

-If you’re unsure about why you’re having seizures, speak to your neurologist or an epileptologist.
-They may be able to explain what caused your epilepsy.
+If you’re unsure about why you’re having seizures, speak to your doctor or an epileptologist.
+They may be able to help you understand what might have caused your epilepsy.

 FAQ: what causes epilepsy?